pauljickling/notes/rust/01_cargo.md

 `cargo build` is used to compile an executable, and `cargo run` to run the executable.
 Use `cargo build --release` to create an optimized compilation.
 The trade-off is that the compiler will take longer to run.

+The executable will be found in the newly created `target/debug/` directory.

 Other useful cargo commands:

 `cargo update` Updates dependencies